What is the payment and cancellation policy?

 What can I expect in the first counselling session?

-At the beginning of the first session, I will go over the details of the Informed Consent Form, which outlines your rights as a client.
-Then, based on your Client Intake Form, you and I will discuss what you hope to achieve in counselling and we would create a plan accordingly.
+At the beginning of the first session, I will go over the details of the Informed Consent Form and Payment Agreement.
+Then, you and I will discuss what you hope to achieve in counselling and we would create a plan accordingly.

 If I am seeking to have my employee benefit plan pay for counselling, what insurance information do I need in order to determine if your services are covered?